SUPPLY CHAIN MANAGEMENT - 2021/2

 Formative assessment and feedback is provided through EVS which will be used to assist students in determining their knowledge of the concepts and aid the lecturer in focusing on areas requiring further support.
 Case studies will also be used to aid the development of knowledge and critical awareness and provide further formative assessment (K/C/T).
 Verbal feedback in tutorials and case study reviews (following work conducted as part of guided learning) will be used to assess development of knowledge and understanding (K).
 Simulations will also be used to provide practical experience and check for understanding of concepts (K/P).The feedback will be used to inform the final summative assessment.

-- The aim of this module is to provide students with both a theoretical and practical understanding of how supply chain management delivers competitive advantage in today's turbulent business environment.
-This module is designed to explore the supply chain management approaches adopted by retailer and manufacturing firms in local and international markets to source products and services
+- Explore the supply chain management approaches adopted by retailer and manufacturing firms in local and international markets to source products and services

 C - Cognitive/analytical